hansogj/discogs-cover/README.md

 # Discogs Cover Art Finder

 A simple and powerful tool to find and download the main cover art for any album from Discogs.
 It can be used as a command-line tool or as a library in your own Node.js projects.
+Now in TypeScript!

 ## Setup